alexggmark/theconversiondev/src/content/posts/case-studies/hydropeptide/index.md

 ## Business Context

-Hydropeptide is a premium US-based skincare brand targeting women in the UK market.
+HydroPeptide is a premium US-based skincare brand targeting women in the UK market.
 When I took on this project, the site was running on an inherited Shopify theme from 2018, patched up with bad jQuery and third-party apps.

 ![Test image](./_assets/before-after-mobile-view.png)